The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

 which allows to write Eq.~\eqref{eq:chil} in the following fashion:

 with:

-The term $\chil^{(a)}$, accompanying the factor $1/\w$, vanishes because of time-reversal symmetry: $\bp_{nn'}(\bk)=-\bp^*_{nn'}(-\bk)$.
-This can be seen by separating the $\bk$ integral into two equal parts and doing the substitution $\bk\rightarrow-\bk$ in the second one.
-The term $\chil^{(b)}$, that would give the divergence $1/\w^2$, can be shown to be zero by manipulations that result in its having the form of an effective mass tensor.
-By separating the term $f_n-f_{n'}$ in the second term and swapping the dummy indices $n$ and $n'$ in the resulting equation we end up with something proportional to:
+the restriction $n\neq n'$ in Eqs.~\eqref{eq:chi1} and~\eqref{eq:chi3} has been added by virtue of the factor $f_{nn'}$ in both equations.
+The term $\chil^{(a)}$, accompanying the factor $1/\w$ in $\chil^S$, vanishes because of time-reversal symmetry: $\bp_{nn'}(\bk)=-\bp^*_{nn'}(-\bk)$.
+This can be seen by separating the $\bk$-integral into two equal parts and doing the substitution $\bk\rightarrow-\bk$ in the second one.
+The term $\chil^{(b)}$, that would give the divergence $1/\w^2$, can be shown to be zero by the following procedure~\cite{Ghahramani1991}.
+By separating the term $f_n-f_{n'}$ in the second term and swapping the dummy indices $n$ and $n'$ in the resulting equation, we have the following:

 which has the form of the effective mass tensor, Eq.~\eqref{eq:eff_m}: